paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 Whilst BBC1’s image was designed to endure and remain graphically appealing, BBC2’s identity would be developed over time.
 Consistency was also brought to each channel, with all promotional material carrying the channel logos in fixed positions on screen, and all other information such as programme start times, menus, apologies etc. set in the Futura typeface.

-{% include 'photos' with figures.11
+{% render 'photos' with figures.11
   caption: 'The BBC’s branding was consistent across both channels and also its children’s programming.
 Shown here are idents for BBC One, BBC Two and Childrens BBC.'
   image_preset: 'thumbnail'
 %}

-{% include 'photos' with figures.12
+{% render 'photos' with figures.12
   caption: 'BBC2 had a variety of idents that were added to over the following years.
 Shown here are the idents <cite>Blade</cite>, <cite>Dog</cite>, <cite>Car</cite> and <cite>Garden</cite>.'
   image_preset: 'thumbnail'
 %}

 After what Lambie-Nairn described as a “repositioning” of the two channels, both were seen as more up-to-date and accessible, without destroying BBC1’s already strong image.
 The BBC2 identities became a particular hit, both with the public and within the design industry.
 With no change to its programming, BBC2 was now seen as sophisticated, witty and entertaining.
 The ‘2’ figure was developed further over the following years with idents such as <cite>Fluffy Dog</cite> in which an excitable figure two leaps into the air and summersaults, and <cite>Car</cite> in which the 2 becomes a remote controlled car that whizzes around the screen, both becoming firm favourites with the audience.
 Alan Yentob, controller of BBC2 at the time, was quoted as saying:

-{% include 'quote' with 'It has received lots of fan mail and correspondence.
+{% render 'quote' with 'It has received lots of fan mail and correspondence.
 We will definitely be renewing its contract.'
   caption: 'Lambie-Nairn, 1997, p122'
 %}